-Working in the busy Chicago ports or on the ships that have to navigate all the way through the St. Lawrence Seaway and the Great Lakes is full of daily risks and dangers.
-If you work in this industry in the state of Illinois, you probably earn a good living, but you also face the possibility of getting hurt on the job.
-If you do, the cost of getting back on your feet may be astronomical.
-To help you get compensation after a workplace accident, let an Illinois maritime lawyer be your guide and your representative.
+Working in the busy Chicago ports or on the ships that have to navigate through the St. Lawrence Seaway and the Great Lakes is full of daily risks and dangers.
+If you work in this industry in Illinois, you may get hurt on the job.
+Let an Illinois maritime lawyer be your guide and representative to help you get compensation after a workplace accident.

 The Ports of Illinois

 Illinois’s largest port is the complex of terminals, ports, and docks called the Illinois International Port District.
-The Port of Chicago is the largest port in the district, but there are other important ports too.
-For instance Calumet Harbor is a busy port and is kept in good shape by the U.S. Army Corps of Engineers.
+The Port of Chicago is the largest in the district, but there are other essential ports too.
+For instance, Calumet Harbor is a busy port kept in good shape by the U.S. Army Corps of Engineers.

 The Dangers of Maritime Work